 - Encourage participation.
 Call on people to answer questions and share their thoughts.

 - Provide an audio dial-in option.
 Effective video conferencing requires a strong internet connection.
-Providing an audio dial-in option is important in the case individuals do not have a reliable connection.
+Providing an audio dial-in option is important in case individuals do not have a reliable connection.

 Show Support and Appreciation

 Working outside of the office can be a difficult change for employees.
 It’s common for remote employees to struggle to find a work-life balance and have concerns about productivity and visibility.
 That being said, showing support and appreciation for your employees is necessary for keeping them engaged in their work and with their team.
 Managers can show support by setting clear boundaries and inviting their employees to do the same.
-The line between work and life can easily get blurred when you’re at home all of the time, so setting boundaries lets others know what they can expect from you with regards to availability and respecting your space.86% of employees cite ineffective communication as the cause of workplace failures.
+The line between work and life can easily get blurred when you’re at home all of the time, so setting boundaries lets others know what they can expect from you with regard to availability and respecting your space.86% of employees cite ineffective communication as the cause of workplace failures.
 Learn more about the @ClearCompany tools and mobile capabilities that support remote communication and collaboration across teams:

 Some organizations are showing appreciation for their remote workers by providing budgets to spiff up home offices.
 However, appreciation doesn’t have to be monetary to be effective.
 Positive recognition can be a powerful tool to increase engagement and motivation from a distance.
 85% of workers say they like to have their efforts recognized.
 When an employee meets a goal or goes above and beyond, you should highlight their accomplishments in front of the whole team.
 This will encourage continued performance and motivate other team members to do the same.